Musical elements in the discrete-time representation of sound: Characterization of the musical note in discrete-time audio

-Spatialization results from sound reflections and absorptions by room/environment surface where the note is played.
-The sound propagates through the air with a speed of $\approx 343,2m/s$ and can be emitted from a source with any directionality pattern.
-When a sound pulse encounters a surface there is reflection.
-In this reflection occurs: 1) the inversion of propagation speed component that is normal to the surface; 2) energy absorption, specially in trebles.
-The sonic waves propagate until they reaches inaudible levels (and even further).
+The reverberation results from sound reflections and absorption by the environment (e.g. a room) surface where a sound occurs.
+The sound propagates through the air with a speed of $\approx 343.2m/s$ and can be emitted from a source with any directionality pattern.
+When a sound front encounters a surface there are: 1) inversion of the propagation speed component normal to the surface; 2) energy absorption, especially in high frequencies.
+The sonic waves propagate until they reach inaudible levels (and further but then can often be neglected).
 As a sonic front reaches the human ear, it can be described as the original sound, with the last reflection point as the source, and the absorption filters of each surface it has reached.
 It is possible to simulate reverberations that are impossible in real systems.
-For example, it is possible to use asymmetric reflections with relation to the axis perpendicular to the surface, or to increase specific frequency bands (known as 'resonances'), both characteristics are not found in real systems.
+For example, it is possible to use asymmetric reflections with relation to the axis perpendicular to the surface, to model propagation in a space with more than three dimensions, or consider a listener located in various positions.

-There are some reverberation models that are less related to each independent reflection, exploring valuable information to the auditory system.
-In fact, reverberation can be modeled with a set of 2 temporal and spectral sections:

-\begin{itemize} \item First period: 'first reflections' are more intense and scattered. \item Second period: 'late reverberation' is practically a dense succession of indistinct delays with exponential decay and statistical occurrences. \item First band: the bass has some resonance bandwidths relatively spaced. \item Second band: mid and treble have progressive decay and smooth statistical fluctuations. \end{itemize}
+There are reverberation models less related to each independent reflection and that explores valuable cues to the auditory system.
+In fact, reverberation can be modeled with a set of two temporal and two spectral regions~\cite{JOSPhy}: \begin{itemize} \item First period: 'first reflections' are more intense and scattered. \item Second period: 'late reverberation' is practically a dense succession of indistinct delays with exponential decay and statistical occurrences. \item First band: the bass has some resonance bandwidths relatively spaced. \item Second band: mid and treble have a progressive decay and smooth statistical fluctuations. \end{itemize}